- Phone: +91-9818265787

 - [email protected]

 Thalassemia is a hereditary (i.e., passed from parents to children through genes) blood disorder characterized by the body’s inability to produce enough hemoglobin, a key component of red blood cells.
-When the body’s red blood cells don’t have enough hemoglobin, they don’t function effectively and survive for shorter periods of time, resulting in fewer healthy red blood cells flowing through the bloodstream, says Dr. Vikas Dua, the Best Thalassemia Transplant Doctors In India.
+When the body’s red blood cells don’t have enough hemoglobin, they don’t function effectively and survive for shorter periods of time, resulting in fewer healthy red blood cells flowing through the bloodstream.

 Red blood cells provide oxygen to all of the body’s cells.
 Oxygen is a type of nourishment that cells consume in order to operate properly.
 When there aren’t enough healthy red blood cells, oxygen isn’t supplied to the rest of the body’s cells, which can make a person feel lethargic, weak, or short of breath.
 In persons with thalassemia, Anemia can vary from mild to severe.
 Severe Anemia can cause organ damage and even death.